-BETA was hired to provide planning, design and construction services to improve and upgrade the Town’s potable water system, assist the Town in obtaining funding for the projects and to provide asset management services to insure the efficient operation and maintenance of the water distribution system.
+BETA was hired to provide planning, design and construction services to improve and upgrade the Town of Putnam’s potable water system, assist the Town in obtaining funding for the projects and to provide asset management services to insure the efficient operation and maintenance of the water distribution system.
 The Town of Putnam received the from the State of Connecticut’s Department of Health Drinking Water Section the 2016 Small Community Public Health Drinking Water Merit Award for outstanding contributions to the field of drinking water in the area of water operations and administration.
-Working closely with the Water Pollution Control Authority (WPCA) and the Public Works Department (PWD), BETA as accomplished the following:
+Working closely with the Water Pollution Control Authority (WPCA) and the Public Works Department (PWD), BETA has accomplished the following:

 BETA assisted the Town in securing a $15.4 million financial assistance package through the United States Department of Agriculture (USDA) Rural Development Program and the State of Connecticut Drinking Water State Revolving Fund (DWSRF).
 The financial assistance package included a $4.8 million grant and $10.6 low interest loan.
 This was unique in that BETA was able to obtain two sources of funding for the project, maximizing the benefits of each funding source.

 Asset Management Program and Infrastructure Mapping